 - Paul J. Fenwick wrote a Remember the Milk + Beeminder mashup he calls Remember-the-Beeminder wherein he assigns points to tasks and then beeminds the collecting of said points.

 - Jonathan “Duke” Leto integrated Beeminder with GitHub to count commits.
-It’s a bit like tenxer.com which, by the way, is quite beautiful!
+[UPDATE: We have built-in GitHub integration now with Gitminder.]

 - Dreeves brought TagTime up to code (fire marshall approved).